U.S. Presidents On Israel

 we’ve built an enduring alliance to confront

 terrorists and tyrants.”
-(Remarks on

-arrival in Israel, May 14, 2008)
+Arrival in Israel, May 14, 2008)

 “The alliance between